The History of the Giles Family

 Ellen Prendergast

-Born at the family farm at Killonerry, in the parish of Whitechurch, County Kilkenny, Ireland.
+Ellen was born at the family farm at Killonerry, in the parish of Whitechurch, County Kilkenny, Ireland, in approximately 19001.

 Patrick Prendergast